apache/incubator-edgent-website/site/docs/faq.md

 ## Why do I need Apache Edgent, rather than coding the complete application myself?

 Edgent is designed to accellerate your development of edge analytic applications - to make you more productive!
-Edgent provides a simple yet powerful consistent data model (streams and windows) and provides useful functionality, such as aggregations, joins, and numerous connectors.
+Edgent provides a simple yet powerful consistent data model (streams and windows) and provides useful functionality, such as aggregations, joins, and connectors.
 Using Edgent lets you to take advantage of this functionality, allowing you to focus on your application needs.

-For example, you can create an Edgent application that periodically samples a sensor and publishes values to an MQTT server in about 10 lines of code!
+Check out what you can do in 10 lines of code [The Power of Edgent](power-of-edgent)!

 ## Where can I download Apache Edgent?